-As a newbie, you will need only those main aquarium chemicals to start your first aquarium.
-Read our “Ultimate Guide to Aquarium chemicals” to get a detailed view of all the other aquarium chemicals and their uses.
+As a newbie, you will need only those main chemicals to start your first aquarium.
+Read our “Ultimate Guide to Aquarium chemicals” to get a detailed view of all the other chemicals and their uses.

-Now, there are plenty of other gadgets and things that you can put in the aquarium. but we just talked about the most important things that you need.
+Now, there are plenty of other gadgets and things that you can put in the aquarium.
+But we just talked about the most important things that you need.
 Also, there are complete kits that include all the required equipment and chemicals to start an aquarium.

 Up To now, You have decided what fish you are gonna keep and according to that, you have planned what type of aquarium setup you will need for that.
 Also now you have an understanding about the essential equipment that you’re going to need to set up your first aquarium.